Nowhere-zero flow reconfiguration: Frozen configurations

 We note that when $|A|\ge 7$, the proof of Theorem \ref{thm:frozenabel} can be refined to show that the minimum degree of $\mathcal{F}(G, A)$ is at least linear in the number of vertices of degree at least 3 in $G$.

 It was pointed out to us by Zolt\'an Szigeti that the proof of Theorem \ref{thm:frozenabel} can be extended to work also in the case $A=\mathbb{Z}_4$, by observing that in a minimum counterexample, the edges with flow value $2 \pmod 4$ form a matching, and thus there are at most $n/2$ such edges.
 It follows that there are at least $3n/2-n/2=n$ edges with flow values $\pm 1 \pmod 4$, and thus there is a cycle $C$ whose flow values are $\pm 1 \pmod 4$ (we can then safely add $2 \pmod 4$ along $C$, and the resulting $\mathbb{Z}_4$-flow is still nowhere-zero).
-We believe that the statement of Theorem \ref{thm:frozenabel} also holds in the case $A=\mathbb{Z}_5$, but we have been unable to prove it (as mentioned in the introduction, we even believe that in this case the reconfiguration graph is connected, which is much stronger than having minimum degree at least 1).